VinceMarron/style_transfer/README.md

 </p>

-Please click images to see detail.

-Currently a work in progress.. please stay tuned for updates Also let me know if you would be interested in more explanation/theory behind this formulation.
+Currently a work in progress.. please stay tuned for updates Let me know if you are interested in more explanation/theory behind this formulation.
 If there is interest, I will write this up formally.

 ## An algorithm that transfers the distribution of visual characteristics, or style, of one image onto a second image via an [Optimal Transport](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)) plan.
 Implemented in [Tensorflow](https://github.com/tensorflow/tensorflow).